-Pancreatic cancer begins in the tissues of your pancreas—an organ in your abdomen that lies horizontally behind the lower part of your stomach.
-The pancreas secretes enzymes that aid digestion and hormones (like insulin) that help regulate the metabolism of sugars.
+Pancreatic cancer begins in the tissues of your pancreas—a vital organ in your abdomen that lies horizontally behind the lower part of your stomach.
+The pancreas performs two critical roles: it secretes enzymes that aid digestion and produces hormones (like insulin) that regulate the metabolism of sugars.

-The "Silent" Disease: It is exceptionally difficult to detect early.
-Because the pancreas is hidden deep inside the body, doctors cannot see or feel early tumors during routine exams, and symptoms usually do not appear until the cancer has spread.
+The "Silent" Disease: It is exceptionally difficult to detect in its early stages.
+Because the pancreas is hidden deep inside the body, doctors cannot see or feel early-stage tumors during routine exams, and symptoms typically do not appear until the cancer has spread to other organs.

 Signs & Symptoms: The Quiet Clues

-When symptoms finally do appear, they are often vague and can mimic other digestive issues.
-Seek medical evaluation if you experience:
+When symptoms finally do appear, they are often vague and can mimic other common digestive issues.
+Seek a medical evaluation if you experience:

-- Dark Urine & Light Stools: Related to jaundice, urine may turn brown, and stools may become pale or clay-colored and float.
+- Dark Urine & Light, Greasy Stools: Related to jaundice, urine may turn brown, and stools may become pale or clay-colored, oily, and difficult to flush.

-- Abdominal & Back Pain: A dull, aching pain in the upper abdomen that radiates around to your mid-back.
+- Abdominal & Back Pain: A dull, aching pain in the upper abdomen that radiates around to your mid-back, often feeling worse after eating or lying down.

-- Unexplained Weight Loss: Rapidly dropping weight with a sudden loss of appetite.
+- Unexplained Weight Loss: Rapidly dropping weight combined with a sudden, complete loss of appetite.

-- New-Onset Diabetes: Suddenly developing type 2 diabetes (especially if you are older and healthy) or having existing diabetes suddenly become very difficult to control.
+- New-Onset Diabetes: Suddenly developing type 2 diabetes (especially if you are older and maintain a healthy weight) or having existing diabetes suddenly become very difficult to control.

-Waking up with yellow skin or eyes, even if you feel absolutely no pain, is a medical emergency.
-It indicates a severe blockage in your biliary system and must be evaluated by a doctor immediately.
+Noticing yellow skin or eyes, even if you feel absolutely no physical pain, is a medical emergency.
+It indicates a significant blockage in your biliary system and must be evaluated by a physician immediately.

 The Two Distinct Types